mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter5.md

 modifications thereof, developed by HL7, the copyright of which is owned by HL7.
 Portions of the Format that contain excerpts from the HL7 Child Health Functional Profile are identified in the Provenance Field...”

-See the link below to access a copy of the “Children’s EHR Format” - https://ushik.ahrq.gov/mdr/portals/cehrf?system=cehrf
+Access a copy of the [“Children’s EHR Format”](https://ushik.ahrq.gov/mdr/portals/cehrf?system=cehrf).

 #### Linking clinical content descriptions to the EHR-S FM <a href="https://hl7.org/fhir/versions.html#std-process" title="Informative Content" class="informative-flag">I</a>